 ClamAV supports multiple file formats (documents, executables, or archives), utilizes multi-thread scanner features, and receives updates for its signature database daily to sometimes multiple times per day for the latest protection.

-In the following tutorial, you will learn how to configure ClamAV on Ubuntu 20.04 LTS.
-The same principle will work for the newer version Ubuntu 21.04 (Hirsute Hippo).
+In the following tutorial, you will learn how to configure ClamAV on Ubuntu 20.04 LTS Focal Fossa desktop or server and some basic scan commands using the command line terminal.

 sudo apt update && sudo apt upgrade -y

-To install ClamAV from the APT repository, execute the following command:
+Install ClamAV from the APT repository by executing the following command.

 sudo apt install clamav clamav-daemon -y